syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/reason-for-parameter-not-valid-exception-when-converting-exceltopdf-with-custompapersize.md

 ---
-title: How to overcome Parameter Not valid exception? | XlsIO | Syncfusion
+title: FAQ Section| XlsIO | Syncfusion
 description: This page tells the reason for parameter not valid exception in Excel to PDF with Custom Papar Size in Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO